 We assembled opposite of Sri Sankara Hall in T.T.K.
 Salai and proceeded south.
 Our first stop was under the flyover in C.P.Ramaswamy Iyer Road near Mookambikai Complex.
 Mr.Sriram started by saying Alwarpet is rich in heritage and there are 45 different personalities/locations (most of late 19th and early 20th century) in this area that have a story to tell.
-In most of the stories Mr.Sriram said most of the personalities were Lawyers and Film stars, as Alwarpet was the “Posh” area of Chennai in those days.
+In most of the stories, Mr Sriram said most of the personalities were Lawyers and Film stars, as Alwarpet was the “Posh” area of Chennai in those days.
 British records mention “Alwarpett” as a village dating back to 1777.

 Next stop was near the Ganesa Temple in the junction of Bharathidasan Salai & TTK Road.
-In one of the houses in the lane there it is said famous Tamil writer Mr.Jayakanthan lived during his early days.
+In one of the houses in the lane where it is said famous Tamil writer Mr Jayakanthan lived during his early days.
 Sriram says he used extensively work from another famous author Ashokamitran’s account of Alwarpet in his books which were brilliant and detailed of the area.

 The next stop was near Abhiramapuram 4th Street, where a board stands “Sir John D’ Monty Trust” in front of De Monte Colony Corporate Park, but it had so much of history to say.
-By a last Will executed on 19.7.1820, one Mr.John D’Monte had given all his fortunes in favour of various charitable institutions under the management of the Bishop of St.Thome.
+By the last Will executed on 19.7.1820, one Mr John D’Monte had given all his fortunes in favour of various charitable institutions under the management of the Bishop of St.Thome.
 Today this covers much of the area in what is “THE” most expensive real estate in Chennai – Boat Club Road area.
-Over the years this endowment has seen many mismanagement of the will and several court cases.
+Over the years this endowment has seen much mismanagement of the will and several court cases.

 Then we turned into Eldams Road and entering C.P.Ramaswamy Foundation.
 Though I have been through Eldams Road many times I haven’t been to this compound, the place is so calm and removed from the hustle of the main road outside.
 Mr.C.P. was a great multitalented personality – he was a successful lawyer, Advocate General of Madras Presidency, Viceroy of India and then Diwan of Travancore.
 He has many social reforms to his credit including administrative reforms as the Temple Entry Proclamation, universal adult franchise and the midday meal scheme in Travancore state.
 His critics claim he was reluctant in merging Travancore with the Indian state.